prometheus/docs/content/docs/operating/configuration.md

 # when a time series does not have a given label yet and are ignored otherwise.
 [ honor_labels: <boolean> | default = false ]

-# The URL scheme with which to fetch metrics from targets.
+# Configures the protocol scheme used for requests.
 [ scheme: <scheme> | default = http ]

 # Optional HTTP URL parameters.
 params:
   [ <string>: [<string>, ...] ]

-# Optional authentication information.
-Note that `basic_auth`, `bearer_token`
-# `bearer_token_file` options are mutually exclusive.

-# Optional HTTP basic authentication information.
+# Sets the `Authorization` header on every scrape request with the
+# configured username and password.
 basic_auth:
   [ username: <string> ]
   [ password: <string> ]

-# Optional bearer token authentication information.
+# Sets the `Authorization` header on every scrape request with
+# the configured bearer token.
+It is mutually exclusive with `bearer_token_file`.
 [ bearer_token: <string> ]

-# Optional bearer token file authentication information.
+# Sets the `Authorization` header on every scrape request with the bearer token
+# read from the configured file.
+It is mutually exclusive with `bearer_token`.
 [ bearer_token_file: /path/to/bearer/token/file ]

-# Optional TLS configuration.
+# Configures the scrape request's TLS settings.
 tls_config:
   [ <tls_config> ]